speznaz97/LLM-Steganography/README.md

 # LLM Arithmetic Steganography

-**StegoChat**(name might change later) is a Python tool that hides encrypted or secret messages inside natural-sounding, AI-generated text.
+**StegoChat** is a Python tool that hides encrypted or secret messages inside natural-sounding, AI-generated text.
 It allows two users to communicate covertly in plain sight over standard messaging apps (WhatsApp, Slack, Telegram).

 It runs efficiently on CPUs, MacBooks, and standard GPUs, achieving a data density of **>1.2 bits per token** while processing in $O(N)$ time.